potapenko/cljs-await/README.md

 ## await

 Works with JS promises.
-Returns [err res] where err - a catched exception (reject) and res - the result of the promise work (resolve).
+Returns [err res] where err - a caught exception (reject) and res - the result of the promise work (resolve).

 ```
   (ns my-ns